pascalduez/SassyIcons/README.md

 Flexible system to manipulate icons, SVG, PNG, sprites.

 Works on top of compass sprite tools.
+It was designed to easily switch between SVG and PNG while working with icons as background-images.
 SVG first with PNG sprite fallback, or PNG first with hidpi sprite support.

 ## Mixins